-Thyme is one of those herbs that every Irish kitchen garden needs and, once planted, you will wonder how you managed without it.
-This Provençal variety is the real thing: intensely aromatic grey-green leaves with a concentrated flavour that dried supermarket thyme cannot come close to.
+Thyme is one of those herbs that every kitchen garden needs.
+This Provencal variety is the real thing: intensely aromatic grey-green leaves with a concentrated flavour that dried supermarket thyme cannot come close to.
 Plant it once and it comes back year after year, needing almost nothing from you in return.

 🌱 Sowing: February to June (indoors from Feb, outdoors from April)